veltman/csvgeocode/README.md

 csvgeocode
 ==========

-Bulk geocode addresses in a CSV with one or two lines of code.
+For when you have a CSV with addresses and you want a lat/lng for every row.
+Bulk geocode addresses a CSV with one or two lines of code.

-The defaults are configured to use Google's geocoder but it can be configured to work with any other similar geocoding service.
+The defaults are configured to use [Google's geocoder](https://developers.google.com/maps/documentation/geocoding/) but it can be configured to work with any other similar geocoding service.

-## Basics: command line usage
+## Basic command line usage

 Install globally via npm: